RameshDM86/captone_ramesh_version/README.md

 -	Each environment has its own tf files.
 -	S3 bucket set to public so the webpage is currently viewable by the public in all 3 environments.

-for workflow from start to end: from dev branch, create a feature branch as feature test br by doing `git checkout dev  --> git checkout -b feature/feature test br ` &nbsp; &nbsp;
+<br> for workflow from start to end:</br>
+<br> from dev branch, create a feature branch as feature test br by doing `git checkout dev  --> git checkout -b feature/feature test br ` &nbsp; &nbsp;
-from the feature branch, add our code changes or amendment e.g. new lines in terraform or new files Perform code commit for example as `git add . --> git commit -m "message" --> git push` &nbsp; &nbsp;
+from the feature branch, add our code changes or amendment e.g. new lines in terraform or new files </br>
+<br> Perform code commit for example as `git add . --> git commit -m "message" --> git push` &nbsp; &nbsp; </br>
-from github console, create a new pull request from feature/new-code to dev  , get the approvers' approvals and merge the pull request. this will trigger a deployment in dev to deploy to uat, from your github console, create a new pull request from dev to uat , get the approvers' approvals and merge the pull request. this will trigger a deployment in uat to deploy to prod, from your github console, create a new pull request from uat to prod , get the approvers' approvals and merge the pull request. this will trigger a deployment in prod
+<br>from github console, create a n ew pull request from feature/new-code to dev  , get the approvers' approvals and merge the pull request. this will trigger a deployment in dev </br>
+<br> to deploy to uat, from your github console, create a new pull request from dev to uat , get the approvers' approvals and merge the pull request. this will trigger a deployment in uat </br>
+<br> to deploy to prod, from your github console, create a new pull request from uat to prod , get the approvers' approvals and merge the pull request. this will trigger a deployment in prod </br>